-I became interested in photography in the spring of 2008 when my sister introduced me to Ree Drummond’s The Pioneer Woman website.
+I became interested in photography in the spring of 2008 after I had been blogging for a bit.
 At that point I was blogging just so that my brothers (who both live out of state) could see pictures of my kids.
-I soon began wishing that “maybe I could learn how to take photos like that.”
+I soon began wishing that “maybe I could learn how to take beautiful photos” like the ones I was seeing on other blogs.

 From that day on I started to absorb every online tutorial concerning photography that I could.
 A few months later I took the plunge and purchased Photoshop and made myself learn how to use it again by reading online tutorials.
 To this day I’m still amazed at the vast resources available to the budding photographer if they just take a half hour each day to make themselves learn something new.
 It’s all right there at your fingertips on the internet!